CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + status
   + severity

-Using these fields, we crafted a report which showed the ID number associated with each specific signature for Windows activity.
+Using these fields, we crafted a report which showcased the ID number associated with each specific signature for Windows activity.

 *Figure 01 - Search ran to generate the Signatures and ID's report.*
 ![windows server signature and ID search](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/a55dabe9-364a-4f02-a0e6-3eb16a3ef08e)